Getting Drunk on a Plane: Fact vs. Fiction

-What’s True: Oxygen levels at higher altitude are significantly lower.
+What’s True: Oxygen levels at higher altitudes are significantly lower.
 Air is compressible.
 At ground level, our bodies experience at all times the equivalent of roughly 10 meters of water pushing on us.
 This is called barometric pressure (atmospheric pressure), or the weight of the air above pressing on any given surface.

-At sea-level, there are several miles worth of air being pushed down on the ground and anything that stands upon it.
+At sea level, there are several miles worth of air being pushed down on the ground and anything that stands upon it.